therealozp/class-notes/swe review.md

 2. there are three specific relationships in between two use cases in a diagram. what are they? if you were to add functionality to an existing use case, which relationship to use, and how to draw?
 - **includes**: when part of a behavior is likely to be reused, we can factor out that common behavior as an independent use case.
-- **extends**: specializes the behavior of another use case, **used to functionality on an existing use case**. can also be thought as representing an option.
+- **extends**: specializes the behavior of another use case, **used to add functionality on an existing use case**. can also be thought as representing an option.
 - **inherits**: also known as **generalization**, where a use case implements the behavior described by another higher-level abstract UC.

 3. UCDs provide a high-level picture of the system. they present good features to represent flow (sequence of actions), but also dependencies in system. fact or cap?